 For full details on TAFE NSW fees and money matters please visit our Paying for Your Course page.

-Tuesdays, Wednesday and Thursdays (subject to change).
+Monday, Tuesday and Thursday (subject to change).
 You will be required to attend an average of 17 hours per week including attendance at performances and workshops.
 Additional study may be required.

 A Unique Student Identifier is required prior to enrolment.
 To apply for your USI visit www.usi.gov.au If you cannot remember your USI or if you have forgotten you have one, please visit the USI Website for assistance in retrieving your USI.

 For further assistance, contact the WSI Service Centre on 131 870 to enrol.